Lucas-Romero-J/App_Spike_Train_Analysis/README.md

 For a more detailed description of some of these neuronal classes see: https://www.ncbi.nlm.nih.gov/pubmed/27726011 Roza, C. et al. Analysis of spontaneous activity of superficial dorsal horn neurons in vitro: neuropathy-induced changes.
 Pflügers Archiv - European Journal of Physiology 468, 2017–2030 (2016).

-This program was developed in the context of a work which will be added here once published.
+This program was developed in the context of this work: https://www.ncbi.nlm.nih.gov/pubmed/29950700.
 Please reference it in your publication if this software has been useful to you.
 For any doubt or request you can address to Javier Lucas-Romero, Department of Systems Biology, Universidad de Alcala, Alcala de Henares, 28871, Madrid, Spain. javierdelucas7@hotmail.com